Roger Staubach: U.S. Navy officer

 During his junior year at the Naval Academy, Staubach's color-blindness was detected and he was commissioned directly into the Supply Corps, which did not necessitate being able to tell the difference between red (port) and green (starboard) lights or to discern the color differences in electrical circuitry.

 After graduating from the Naval Academy in June 1965, Staubach could have requested an assignment in the United States, but he chose to volunteer for a one-year tour of duty in South Vietnam.
 He served as a Supply Corps officer for the Navy at the Chu Lai Base Area until 1967.
 Staubach supervised 41 enlisted men.

 Staubach returned from South Vietnam in September 1967, and spent the rest of his naval career in the United States.
 He played football on various service teams to prepare for his future career in the National Football League.
 During his tour at the Naval Air Station Pensacola in Florida, he quarterbacked the Pensacola Navy Goshawks, a team consisting of fellow U.S. Navy officers, and played games against college football teams.
 He had access to the Dallas Cowboys playbook, and the Goshawks defeated many of the college teams they played against.
+Among his opponents was Youngstown State University, who had future actor Ed O'Neill on the defensive line.